Rolex watch murder: Murder investigation

-According to Poh's husband, he overheard that his wife speaking on the telephone the day before the murder, speaking to a man about an early morning appointment.
+According to Poh's husband, he overheard his wife speaking on the telephone the day before the murder, speaking to a man about an early morning appointment.
 Lee said that the man's name was "Lai Joe", from what he heard.
 Using the name, police later investigated and discovered there was a 23-year-old man who happened to have a nickname called "Liar Joe", which sounds similar to "Lai Joe".

 "Liar Joe", whose real name was Jonaris Badlishah, was arrested as a suspect three days after the murder.
-On the day of the murder, he had given his 31-year-old girlfriend, Saifon Ngammoo, a Rolex watch as a birthday present, and was later confirmed to be the missing watch that Poh wore before her death.
+On the day of the murder, he had given his 31-year-old girlfriend, Saifon Ngammoo, a Rolex watch as a birthday present, which was later confirmed to be the missing watch that Poh wore before her death.
 Jonaris, whose full name was actually Tengku Jonaris Badlishah bin Tengku Abdul Hamid Thani due to him being the nephew of the then Sultan of Kedah (which made him also known as "Tengku Jonaris Badlishah" in both Singaporean and Malaysian newspapers), was charged with murder.